LazyCPU-org/pantinventory_devops/docs/02-network-configuration/01-docker-network.md

 - ✅ All containers must join this network
 - ✅ Use `external: true` in docker-compose.yml
 - ✅ Containers communicate by name
-- ✅ Only nginx-proxy-manager exposes ports to internet
+- ✅ Only nginx exposes ports to internet